iocafe/iocafe-doc/source/security/authentication/200127-pairing-io-device-and-control-computer.rst

 generated secret will be used to identify this particular IO device.
 The first time an IO device connects to server (controller) for the very first time, a valid certificate bundle is copied to IO device.
-Thus an IO device cannot be paired again to another server unless it is "reseted" to forget all security related information.
+Thus an IO device cannot be paired again to another server unless it is "reset" to forget all security related information.

 On control computer UI, a "New IO device" appears.
 It shows what kind of board.
 If user with admin right clicks "accept it" button -> The new IO device will be added to